 This policy sets out how schools access Student Support Services and how this service works as part of the Department’s multi-disciplinary Area team supporting schools and students.

 - Access to Student Support Services (SSS) is managed through a referral process by a student’s school through the school’s SSS Key Contact Officer.
-This process is outlined in the in the (refer also to the tab).
+This process is outlined in the Student Support Services Referral in the Student Support Services (refer also to the Resources tab).

-- The school must record the referral in the (before the referral is assigned to SSS).
+- The school must record the referral in the Student Online Case (before the referral is assigned to SSS).

 Student Support Services (SSS) teams are comprised of professionals including: